16pixels/Valisette/README.md

 ## How do I call my assets

-You have an boilerplate layout in index.example.html that you can use to test out Valisette
+A boilerplate layout is in index.example.html, use it to test out Valisette